uboslinux/ubos-website/content/blog/2022/04/24/ubos-mesh.md

 but that's only where it is starting to get interesting!

-We are proud to stop whispering and introduce the latest member of the UBOS family:
+So far it's only a technology preview, but check out the latest member of the UBOS family:

 * **UBOS Personal Data Mesh**, a middleware software component that knows how to import data exported from major internet platforms (like Facebook)